anuradhasuresh/Music-Library-Management-System/README.md

 # Overview
 The Music Application is a desktop music player developed with Python, drawing inspiration from popular streaming platforms like Spotify.
-This project, executed between March 2020 and May 2020, showcases innovative features, data integration with Google Firebase, and proficiency in both full-stack development and user interface design.
+This project has innovative features, data integration with Google Firebase and user-friendly interfaces created with PyQt5.

 # Features
 1. Desktop Music Player: Developed a feature-rich desktop application providing a seamless music playback experience.